 Tracker Overview

-The Lobito Corridor Investment Tracker monitors all significant capital commitments, disbursements, and project milestones across the corridor region.
-We track investments from development finance institutions, multilateral lenders, bilateral agencies, and private sector actors — providing a comprehensive real-time picture of corridor investment activity.
+The Lobito Corridor Investment Tracker monitors public capital commitments, approvals, announced financing packages, and project milestones across the corridor region.
+We track investments from development finance institutions, multilateral lenders, bilateral agencies, and private sector actors while distinguishing signed commitments from approvals, letters of interest, procurement, and pipeline announcements.

 DFI Commitments